On the last zero process with an application in corporate bankruptcy: Preliminaries

-A very important family of functions for spectrally negative L\'evy processes are the scale functions, $W^{(q)}$.
-For all $q\geq 0$, the scale function $W^{(q)}:\R \mapsto \R_+$ is such that $W^{(q)}(x)=0$ for all $x<0$ and it is characterised on the interval $[0,\infty)$ as a strictly and continuous function with Laplace transform given by
+An essential family of functions for spectrally negative L\'evy processes are the scale functions, $W^{(q)}$.
+For all $q\geq 0$, the scale function $W^{(q)}:\R \mapsto \R_+$ is such that $W^{(q)}(x)=0$ for all $x<0$ and it is characterised on the interval $[0,\infty)$ as a strictly increasing and continuous function with Laplace transform given by